This post was last updated on October 11th, 2022 at 07:06 pm

-Before you rush out and buy one, give some serious thought to all the uses your shed could be put to first.
+Before you rush out and buy a shed, give some serious thought to how you could use it and what you could store in it.

-- Will it be used just for general storage – garden tools and sundries, paint cans, wood off-cuts for example?
+For example, will it be used just for general storage – garden tools and sundries, paint cans, and wood off-cuts?
 Or something more individual?

-- Do you need to house specialized machinery such as a sit-on lawn mower or motorcycle?
+Do you need it to store specialized equipment such as a sit-on lawnmower or motorcycle?

-- Would it be useful to have enough room to work inside if the weather is poor?
+Would it be helpful to have enough room to work inside whenever the weather is poor?

-When you know all the uses you could put a storage unit to, there are several other factors to consider.
+When you have adequately assessed all your storage needs, there are several other factors to consider:

 - Where and how will it be located?

 - How big does it need to be?